Jean-Lucien Savi de Tové

-Jean-Lucien Kwassi Lanyo Savi de Tové (born 7 May 1939) is a Togolese politician and civil servant who has been serving as the fifth president of Togo since 2025.
-A member of the Pan-African Patriotic Convergence (CPP), he was previously the Minister of Trade, Industry and Handicrafts in the governments of Edem Kodjo and Yawovi Agboyibo from 2005 to 2007.
+Jean-Lucien Kwassi Lanyo Savi de Tové (born 7 May 1939) is a Togolese politician and civil servant who has served as the fifth president of Togo since 3 May 2025.
+A member of the Pan-African Patriotic Convergence (CPP), he previously held the post of Minister of Trade, Industry and Handicrafts in the governments of Edem Kodjo and Yawovi Agboyibo from 2005 to 2007.

-A former opposition leader, Savi de Tové was imprisoned several times during the presidency of Gnassingbé Eyadéma before joining the government.
-After the founding of the Pan-African Patriotic Convergence (CPP) in 1999, Savi de Tové was appointed vice president.
-In the 2007 parliamentary election, he was a candidate for the National Assembly, but then lost.
-In December of that year, he was dismissed from the government which was also the same day where he subsequently resigened as vice president of the CPP.
+A former opposition figure, Savi de Tové was imprisoned during the presidency of Gnassingbé Eyadéma before later joining the government.
+After the foundation of the CPP in 1999, he was appointed its vice-president.
+He stood unsuccessfully for the National Assembly in the 2007 parliamentary election and was dismissed from the government the same year, resigning as vice-president of the CPP on the same day.

-In May 2025, Savi de Tové was unanimously elected president by the National Assembly following a 2024 constitutional reform which changed the presidency from being an executive leader elected by direct popular vote to being a ceremonial role indirectly elected by the National Assembly, with most of the previous powers held by the presidency being transferred to a new office called the president of the Council of Ministers.
-Savi de Tové took office succeeding Faure Gnassingbé, the son of Eyadéma, who subsequently took office as head of government as president of the Council of Ministers, retaining most of his executive power.
-Aged nearly 86 when taking office, Savi de Tové is the oldest person to become president.
+In May 2025, following the entry into force of the 2024 constitutional reform that converted Togo from a presidential to a parliamentary system, Savi de Tové was unanimously elected president by Parliament (the National Assembly and Senate meeting in Congress).
+The reform reduced the presidency to a largely ceremonial office elected indirectly by Parliament and transferred most executive powers to the new post of president of the Council of Ministers.
+Savi de Tové succeeded Faure Gnassingbé, who assumed the latter office and retained the bulk of executive authority.
+Taking office four days before his 86th birthday, Savi de Tové is the oldest person to have become president of Togo.

 Early life and education

-Savi de Tové was born in Lomé to an Ewe family.
-He graduated in law from the University of Bordeaux.
+Savi de Tové was born in Lomé into an Ewe family.
+He graduated in law from the University of Bordeaux and later obtained a doctorate in political science from the Sorbonne and a diploma in economic development studies from the University of Naples.